 Lake Naivasha is a freshwater lake that has survived all kinds of threats presented by human activities.
 Lake Naivasha is a Ramsar site.
-Despite being an important bird sanctuary and wetland, it has been left at the mercies of the local communities.
+Despite being an important bird sanctuary and wetland, it has been left at the mercy of the local communities.
 No fence around it and developments have been carried out at its shores.

 It is fed by two rivers, the malewa, and gilgil.
 There are no visible outlets but it is believed to have gone underground.
 It was once both a wildlife corridor and water source for wildlife at Hell’s Gate National Park.
 But that rapidly changed due to urbanization and land encroachment.
 Flower farms and big hotels bought land around it, and the rest remained a history.
 The remaining part was taken over by the community that practiced fishing both the illegal and legal ones.